society-for-the-blind/slate2-proposal/slate2_proposal.md

   * Most of the activities overlap because they are dependent on each other.

+### 5.1.0 Build local development environment {#env510}

+Utilize unused computers and servers to a local server or server farm to support following stages.
+Coordinate networking needs with GNT Solutions (DNS, bandwidth, firewall rules adjustments and cabling).

 ### 5.1.1 Plan agency-wide schema {#plan511}

-Tasks for this activity are not dated because the entire process is inherently iterative[^footnote-no_task_dates]
+Tasks for this activity are not dated because the entire process is inherently iterative[^footnote-no_task_dates].

 [^footnote-no_task_dates]: That is, gather and evaluate data, form hypotheses, test and go back to a previous step if results do not add up.